Angus-Paillaugue/.dotfiles/README.md

 # Installed programs (in order)
  - [bat](https://github.com/sharkdp/bat) : A cat(1) clone with wings.
- - [neofetch](https://doc.ubuntu-fr.org/neofetch) : used as a welcome message in zsh
+ - [fastfetch](https://github.com/fastfetch-cli/fastfetch) : used as a welcome message in zsh
- - [Colloid](https://github.com/vinceliuice/Colloid-gtk-theme) As the main theme (no params used during installation)
+ - [Colloid](https://github.com/vinceliuice/Colloid-gtk-theme) As the main theme (use the following command for the correct params : `./install.sh --tweaks float nord rimless`)
  - [Wallpapers library](https://github.com/linuxdotexe/nordic-wallpapers) Selection of nordit themed wallpapers (I use `ign_astronaut.png`)
  - [Starship](https://starship.rs/guide/) : custom shell prompt
- - [White sur icons](https://github.com/vinceliuice/WhiteSur-icon-theme) : Installed without any flags.
+ - [White sur icons](https://github.com/vinceliuice/WhiteSur-icon-theme) : Installed with the bold blag on : `./install.sh -b`.
  - [alacarte](https://doc.ubuntu-fr.org/alacarte) : Used `alacarte` (`sudo apt install alacarte` then just run `alacarte` in the terminal then change the vivaldi browser icon to `/home/angus/.local/share/icons/WhiteSur-dark/apps/scalable/81F5_winebrowser.0.svg`)
  - ZSH as shell (see the zshrc config file)
    - git (installed by default)